-Another O.G. of the lineup of Dancehall artists, Barrington Levy is a true Jamaican legend, with a career starting as far back as the 1970s.
-Outside of Reggae and Dancehall, Barrington Levy was known for featuring with Bad Boys Records artist Shyne on “Bonnie & Shyne” and “Bad Boyz,” but to everyone else he is known for classics “Here I Come,” “Murderer,” “Black Roses,” and much more.
+Another originator of the lineup of Dancehall artists, Barrington Levy is a true Jamaican legend with a career starting as far back as the 1970s.
+Outside of Reggae and Dancehall, Barrington Levy became known for featuring with Bad Boys Records artist Shyne on “Bonnie & Shyne” and “Bad Boyz,” but to everyone else he is known for classic songs “Here I Come,” “Murderer,” “Black Roses,” and much more.
 While the majority of his music, or at least his top songs, are Reggae, no one can doubt the presence that Barrington Levy had in the dancehalls and in the Dancehall music scene.

 7. Buju Banton